llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/32_BUILDING_software_setup.md

     git clone https://github.com/duckietown/rpi-autocharging-demo.git
     cd rpi-autocharging-demo.git

-    vim default.yaml
+open with an text editor the default.yaml file.
 The default.yaml file should have the following outline and structure:

 ```
 # Maintenance gate